 We've tracked over 100 schools and the correlation between that achievement and 'reading level' is consistent; the only difference is the pace at which they get there (which depends on organisation of teachers, oral and phonemic awareness skills on entry, whether the leaders are fully supportive etc) It can take a bit longer for some teachers to 'get the hang of it', and change expectations regarding what they are capable of.

-With regards to student skills learnt using systematic phonics they will be reading at around F&P F/G Lexile 1.4 when they are at end of yellow and transitioning to blue.
+With regards to skills learnt using systematic phonics they will be reading at around F&P F/G Lexile 1.4 when they are at the end of yellow and transitioning to blue.

 In Australia we have 4 terms.
 85% of the reception class are generally at this stage by the end of term 3, and this is actually the 'level' expected at the end of Prep (so most are there a lot earlier, which means their end of year 'level' is generally an average F&P J, lexile 400.

 Compared to students using the most 'traditional' approach the gains appear statistically significant, however, this data is simply used for our internal analysis and not made public.
 We were going to publish the PM data of around 100 Prep teachers a year ago, however, a lot of school leaders 'chickened out', as worried their school names would be used.
 There has been some 'resistance' to SSP in certain camps, and some schools have (in the past) been asked to justify why they would choose it, and drop a well known synthetic phonics program.
 Data demonstrates why.
 All schools submit data to their education dept, who are also aware of which schools have seen positive changes with regards to NAPLAN testing.
 They love data in AU.